SATISFACTORY ACADEMIC PROGRESS POLICY

 FINANCIAL AID ELIGIBILITY

 - A student is placed on Financial Aid Warning when his/her minimum cumulative grade point average and/or percent rate for minimum credits passed do not meet the minimum requirements outlined in the chart under the progression and qualitative standards section.

 - In this status, a student may continue to receive financial aid for that payment period.
 No appeal is necessary.

 Undergraduate Financial Aid (FA) Suspension

-1. The semester or cumulative grade point average (GPA) falls below 3.00
+1. The cumulative grade point average (GPA) falls below 3.00

 2. An F and/or;

-3. Two C’s are earned in the program.
+3. Two C’s can be earned in the program.

 1. Two F’s are earned